andygock/jsi-client/README.md

 	jsi.py -t FILE1 FILE2 FILE3

-Add all .torrent files from current directory with maximum ratio of 1.0
+Add all .torrent files from current directory and set a maximum ratio of 1.0 for each one:

 	jsi.py -r 1.0 -t *.torrent